What Are Conjunctive Adverbs?

 Conjunctive Adverbs: Uses

 A conjunctive adverb is a part of speech that is used to connect one clause to another.
-They are used to indicate about:
+They are used to:

 Some conjunctive adverbs can indicate the cause and effect of an action.
-In this case, the first clause is the cause, and the second clause is the effect.
+In this case, the first clause expresses the cause, and the second clause expresses the effect.
 These conjunctive adverbs include:

 She couldn't attend the swimming competition